Immigration

 After Receiving Your Visa Packet

-If and when you receive the packet, carefully read the cover letter that comes with it.
+If and when you receive the visa packet, carefully read the cover letter that comes with it.
+This letter will, among other bits of information, contain instructions on how to pay your green card processing fee (called the "Immigrant Fee") to U.S. Citizenship and Immigration Services (USCIS).
+It's a good idea to pay this before you travel to the United States, so that you'll receive your actual green card as soon as possible.

 You should also check the visa in your passport, to make sure there are no errors.
-The cover letter will also contain instructions on how to pay your green card processing fee, which you should pay before you travel to the U.S.

-Most importantly, take note of the expiration date on your actual visa, because you must enter the U.S. before this date.
-Different members of your family might have different expiration dates, so make sure to look at everyone’s visas.
+Most importantly, take note of the visa expiration date, because you must enter the United States before this date.
+Different members of your family might have been given different expiration dates, so make sure to look at everyone’s visas.

 What's in Your Visa Packet: Your Immigration File